 The time allocated for the implementation of the primary education curriculum is seven years.
-Every pupil is supposed to learn for 268 weeks, which are equivalent to 1334 days per seven years.
-This amount of time will be used to accomplish the competencies required.
+Every pupil is supposed to learn for 268 weeks, which are equivalent to 1334 days per year.
+This time will be used to accomplish the competencies required.

-12.5 Financial Resources
+12.5 Financial resources

 The implementation of the primary education curriculum depends on the mobilization of funds and materials from different stakeholders.
-The government, in collaboration with the private sector and education development partners, is expected to make sure that quality education is provided in the country.
+The government, in collaboration with the private sector and education development partners, depend on each other in making sure that quality education is provided in the country.